What is website performance and how do you calculate it? Why is it important for your business?

 The big question: Why website performance is important for your business?

 We live in the 21st century digital age where regardless of the business vertical, customer centricity lies at the epitome for business growth and success.
 The eCommerce market, which is one of the world’s fastest-growing markets, is also no exception.
 The big question is largely addressed with this statement that better user means better conversion rates.

 Out of all the determining factors, the bouncing rate is one of the solid measures that tell us about the website performance as it directly relates to customer satisfaction.
 If any website is going to take longer loading time, the user is simply going to shift to another website.
 Indeed, this is an effective measure because it determines the growth and profit of the eCommerce company.
 With the widespread internet penetration and availability of advanced smartphones on the go, even the websites are also needed to have a faster loading speed.
 If the loading time is faster and the pages are greatly responsive with better graphics and relatable content then there is a higher probability that the customer conversion ratio will be higher, eventually leading to the profits of the website.

 Apart from customer conversion, there is yet another aspect that depends on website performance and optimization, which is known as the ranking of the website.
 Its been a couple of years that Google has started considering load time into account for ranking websites.
 Along with other factors like domain age, inbound and outbound links, content mapping, etc. Google has started measuring the loading time of the website as well.

 The digital age that we live in today is perfectly synchronized with the theory of ‘Survival of the fittest’, especially for the eCommerce players.
 Optimizing the content and graphics in a way that can speed up the loading time and provides a smooth experience to the customer is the way out.
-However hard it may sound, but with the right help and guidance of expert web-designers, eCommerce players can accomplish the task and facilitate their customers with best-in-class user experience.
+However hard it may sound, but with the right help and guidance of expert e-commerce solution providers, eCommerce players can accomplish the task and facilitate their customers with best-in-class user experience.